top of page

 Description - (What if, 40 Turns) This scenario is a hypothetical meeting engagement.
 Longstreet's Corps is waiting near Hagerstown and Jackson's Corps is approaching from Harper's ferry.
 Most of McClellan's army is marching west from Frederick, Buckeystown, and Licksville, west of the Monocracy River.
 Lee's must defend the gaps that lead through South Mountain.
 McClellan is under great pressure from Washington and must engage and destroy Lee's army.
 Once achieved, the war can be concluded with a minimal loss of life.
 Failure will prolong the war and suffering.
 On the other hand, Lee wants to equally engage and defeat McClellan's army, force Lincoln to recognize the Confederacy and end the war and suffering.
 Only one side can be victorious.
 In this battle, several major components of McClellan's army are still lagging behind and will not arrive in time.
 The Confederates will be heavily outnumbered when all incoming troops have arrived, so the Union VP level will be high.
 (Best played as the Confederates against a Union A/I)

 Analysis - This is an amusing one-day meeting engagement scenario.
-Although the Rebels have a massive advantage in total artillery numbers, most of it will arrive too late to get in on much of the action.
-Strike the Yankees from both sides as they advance east over the South Mountains.
+Although the Rebels have a massive advantage in total artillery numbers, most of it will arrive too late to get in on the action.

 Map 049.jpg